artem-musii/events-calendar/README.md

 # Calendar App

 This is a simple calendar event app built using React.js.
 It allows you to view and manage your events in a calendar view.
+[DEMO link](https://artem-musii.github.io/events-calendar/)

 ## Available Scripts